Syria's Tomorrow Movement

 The Syria's Tomorrow Movement (تيار الغد السوري) is a Syrian opposition party founded in March 2016 in Cairo by Ahmad Jarba, a Syrian National Council member.
-The party is backed by Egypt and the United Arab Emirates and cooperates with the National Coalition for Syrian Revolutionary and Opposition Forces, although it is not part of the coalition.
+The party was backed by Egypt and the United Arab Emirates and cooperates with the National Coalition for Syrian Revolutionary and Opposition Forces, although it is not part of the coalition.
 They also cooperate with the Syrian Democratic Council of the Autonomous Administration of North and East Syria.

 Ideology

 The movement aims to decentralize Syria and implement pluralist democracy.
 However, it opposes any partition of the state.
 The party considers Alawites, as with all other ethnic groups in Syria, to be an essential component of the Syrian people and called for greater inclusion of them in the opposition.

 Relations with other parties and states

 During the formation of the movement, Egyptian and Lebanese officials attended the announcement.
 Although the party aims to oppose the government of Bashar al-Assad, a Russian embassy official and pro-Assad Syrians attended the official launch of the party, along with the Palestinian official Mohammed Dahlan.
 A Kurdistan Regional Government representative also attended the meeting.

 In early April 2016, the head of Syria's Tomorrow Movement, Fouad Humeira, met with Anas Al-Abdah, the head of the Movement for Justice and Development in Syria and the overall president of the Syrian National Coalition.
 Al-Abdah expressed the SNC's readiness to cooperate with Syria's Tomorrow Movement.

 In September, Ahmad Jarba met with the leader of the Movement for a Democratic Society, representing the de facto autonomous administration of the Federation of Northern Syria - Rojava, in order to form an agreement to participate in the governing of northeastern Syria.
 They issued a joint statement that "the monist powers insisting on one party, one flag and one nation are doomed to fail, and peoples are trying to realize their dreams for a democratic, pluralist and united Syria."

 Weeks later, the Local Coordination Committees of Syria reported that a US helicopter transported Ahmed Jarba and Syrian actor Jamal Suliman from Iraqi Kurdistan to the Abu Hajar Airport near the town of Rmelan in northeastern Syria.
 After they arrived, the two met with the PYD official Eldar Khalil, along with politicians from other Kurdish parties in Syria.

 The movement also signed an agreement with the National Coordination Committee for Democratic Change.

 On 22 July 2017, the Syria's Tomorrow Movement, led by Ahmad Jarba, was involved in negotiations in Egypt between Russia and Jaysh al-Islam to implement a partial ceasefire in East Ghouta.